MaddyKapfhammer/websiteRecreation/content/post/making-website.md

   I started on my website journey with little-to-no knowledge of `html` and `css`, which made it difficult for me to understand how to customize the themes that I chose.
 So much so, that I had to switch my theme choice about halfway through developing my website

   - Check out the `style.css` file before you clone a theme and make sure you can understand the basics!
   - When editing your `style.css` file, ensure that you make a new, custom `css` file in your folder!
-Most themes' GitHub repositiories will give information on how to do this!
+Most themes' GitHub repositories will give information on how to do this!
   - Developer tools are also super helpful when trying to change fonts, colors, padding and more!

     Use the keystroke `Ctrl+Shift+I` to open developer tools!
 Or follow the steps above!